Lucara Diamond

-Lucara Diamond Corp. is a diamond exploration and mining company, founded in 2009 by two Canadian mining executives, Eira Thomas, Catherine McLeod-Seltzer and Swedish-Canadian mining billionaire Lukas Lundin, operating in Southern Africa but established in Canada.
-In November 2015, Lesedi La Rona, the world's second largest gem-quality diamond ever found, was found at the Karowe mine in Botswana.
+Lucara Diamond Corp. is a diamond exploration and mining company, founded in 2009 by two Canadian mining executives, Eira Thomas, Catherine McLeod-Seltzer, and Swedish-Canadian mining billionaire Lukas Lundin, operating in Southern Africa but established in Canada.
+In August 2024, the world's second largest gem-quality diamond ever found, was found at the Karowe mine in Botswana.

 Operations

 Lucara owned a 40% share of the AK6 kimberlite project (now the Karowe mine) in Botswana.
 In October 2010, Lucara bought African Diamonds, giving it a 100% share in the mine.
-The mine has an estimated $US2.2 billion of diamonds.
+The mine has an estimated US$2.2 billion of diamonds.
 AK6 is in the Orapa/Letlhakane district.

 Other operations include the Mothae diamond project in Lesotho, where kimberlite processing began in June 2010, and where a 53.5 carat diamond has already been discovered; the Kavango project in Namibia; and planned mines and applications for mining licenses in Zimbabwe, Cameroon, and Botswana.